henriksommerfeld/blog-hugo/content/article/2019-03-19-error-handling-with-fetch/index.md

 <p>Photo by <a href="https://unsplash.com/photos/G85VuTpw6jg">David Kovalenko</a> on <a href="https://unsplash.com/">Unsplash</a>.
 Importance of error handling - how did we end up here?</p>
 {{</post-image>}}

-One thing that has struck me javascript's `fetch` function is that it often looks so simple.
+One thing that has struck me with Javascript's `fetch` function is that it often looks so simple.

 {{<code javascript>}}
 fetch('/something.json')